Backgammonian/Decentralized-Chat-Peer/README.md

 This app can also be hidden in system tray and can send receipt notifications to user.

 UPD: Now users can send files of any size and extension to each other!
-That functionality is mostly based off my [file sharing project](https://github.com/Backgammonian/File-Sharing).
+This functionality was borrowed from my [file sharing project](https://github.com/Backgammonian/File-Sharing).

 ## Libraries used in this project:
 * [LiteNetLib](https://github.com/RevenantX/LiteNetLib)